LT-IntroToAI-SY2526/assignment6-part1-per4-patrickn3419/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+If we were to test the model on the data that we trained it on, it would be considere "cheating" because the model would not be applying paterns to new conditions.
+Thus, we split our data into a training and testing set, so we are able to avoid testing the model on trained data.
+We can also use the test data to check the amount of error.